 "In a second." she said as she got up to answer the phone.
 It was Mort.
-Normally she didn't bother doing business on Sundays, but Mort was Jewish and never remembered that.
+Normally she didn't answer during games, but Mort had priority over baseball.
 Gene answered the phone.
 Robin muted the game and listened to her end of the conversation.